 1/2 cup shortening

-1/2 - 3/4 cup cocoa powder (depends on how chocolate-y you want it) or 3 oz unsweetened chocolate squares, melted
+1/2 - 3/4 cup cocoa powder (depends on how chocolate-y you want it) or 3 oz unsweetened chocolate squares, melted1 tsp vanilla

 3-4 tbsp milk (just enough to get to the right spreading consistency)